vorausrobotik/wibu-packages/README.md

 > While the repo itself (folder structure, CI, ...) is licensed as MIT, the packages themselves are **NOT**.
 > The license conditions of WIBU-SYSTEMS AG apply to these packages.

-As stated above, the packages are property WIBU-SYSTEMS AG.
-We were only allowed to redistribute them.
+As stated above, the packages are property of WIBU-SYSTEMS AG.
+We are only allowed to redistribute them.
 Their license is contained within the packages itself and is not affected by the MIT license of the rest of this repository.

 ## Development deployment